tytydraco/yessleep/out/Im_part_of_a_submarine_expedition_to_the_deepest_part_of_the_ocean_What_we_found_was_a_door_locked_from_the_outside_Final.md

 I will not be alive to witness it.

-It is predicted to surface beneath my ship
+It is predicted to surface beneath my ship.

 Whatever those massive chains were meant to hold… they are no longer serving their purpose.